-July 31, 2020
+Published: July 31, 2020

-Do stakeholders in American Thoroughbred racing really understand the state of the business?
+Do stakeholders in American Thoroughbred racing really understand the state of the business as it relates to wagering?

-Do the horsepeople's representative groups, HBPAs and THAs, groups that have a hand in approving contracts to permit wagers on their races, understand it?
+Do the horsepeople's representative groups, HBPAs and THAs, that have a hand in approving contracts to permit wagers on their races, understand it?